grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 _Additionally, k6 Cloud supports exporting metrics to [Prometheus](/cloud/integrations/prometheus-remote-write/) instances using the remote write feature._

-> ⭐️ &nbsp;APM integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.
+> ⭐️ &nbsp;Cloud APM integrations are available on Pro and Enterprise plans, as well as the annual Team plan and Trial.

 ## Configuration